 Repent >> God grants repentance –

-Paul is describing a Christian toiling with a contentious unbeliever, masked
+Paul described a Christian toiling with a contentious unbeliever, masked

-as a disciple of Jesus, attempting to steal away the saints.
+as a disciple of Jesus, attempting to steal the hearts of the saints.
 The Christian

-God everything they will need to inherit eternal life, but they are not the
+God everything they need to inherit eternal life, but they are not the

 only ones being led to church.
-The devil also leads certain people to church
+The devil also leads certain ones to church

 for the opposite reason, not to discover eternal life, but to drag the

-saints off the trail of good works and into their lair of demonic abuse,
+saints off their trail of good works and into a lair of demonic abuse,

-where unbelief awaits them to replace the faith they once believed.
+where unbelief lies in wait to replace their faith.
 This is

-a travesty we cannot allow in our churches.
+a travesty of epic proportions that we cannot allow in our churches.
 We must confront those who would

-steal away the disciples right under our noses.
+steal away the disciples under our noses.
 Paul

-mentioned three of the nine fruits in this passage: kindness, patience and
+mentioned three of the nine fruits of the Spirit in this passage: kindness, patience and

 gentleness, as a means of showing the ways of the Lord to those who live in